 The role of the Shrine Guard has not changed much since 1935.

 Trained in military drill, Guards provide security and ceremonial support.
-The Shrine Guards proudly wear the uniform of the Light Horse Infantry at services.
+The Shrine Guards proudly wear the uniform of the Light Horse at services.

 Recent appointments to the Shrine Guard